drhuffman12/bench_vs/README.md

   For Ruby vs Crystal:

-  - Crystal is several times faster than the Ruby for 'regular' runs of Fibonacci.
+  - Crystal (when compiled in release mode) is several times faster than the Ruby for 'regular' runs of Fibonacci.
 (Of coursem, your results can vary depending on what you are benchmarking!)
 If you go with threads/fibers/processes instead, your milage may vary tremendously.

   For Ruby: